swt30/thesis/chapters/04-heating/04-heating.md

 For convenience, I chose this second approach: the way my code \smallcaps{OGRE} is structured means that it is easy to add a new differential equation to the model but harder to add an explicit relation.
 Although this is more prone to numerical error than evaluating the temperature directly for a given $τ$, it is no more so than any of the structural equations, all of which require solving an ODE in the same way.
-Nevertheless, I minimised the risk of this by using automatic differentiation to provide fast exact derivatives of the temperature profile.^[Automatic differentiation is a technique for obtaining exact derivatives of explicitly specified functions without using finite-differencing.
-I used the Julia package [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl).]
+Nevertheless, I minimised the risk of this by using automatic differentiation to provide fast exact derivatives of the temperature profile^[Automatic differentiation is a technique for obtaining exact derivatives of explicitly specified functions without using finite-differencing.
+I used the Julia package [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl).] and by using a 5th-order integrator.
 For the two-stream atmosphere treatment, I therefore evaluate the temperature gradient $∇$ as $$ ∇ = {dT \over dm} = {dT \over dτ} {dτ \over dm}. $$ {#eq:two-stream-wrt-m}
 where $dT \over dτ$ is the derivative of the temperature profile given above (@eq:two-stream-temperature-profile) and $dτ \over dm$ is @eq:optical-depth-gradient.

 ### Isothermal fixed-height atmosphere

-I also compared the two-stream temperature profile to an isothermal fixed-height atmosphere.^[I use the term fixed-height because the thickness of the atmosphere is constant for a given planetary model, depending only on the temperature and gravity, rather than generated by solving for a self-consistent temperature profile.]
+I also compared the approach above to a simpler one where we instead take an isothermal fixed-height atmosphere over a convective core.^[I use the term fixed-height because the thickness of the atmosphere is constant for a given planetary model, depending only on the temperature and gravity, rather than generated by solving for a self-consistent temperature profile.]
 But I construct this isothermal atmosphere in a different way.
-Instead of evaluating the radiative temperature profile and tracking the optical depth within the atmosphere, I begin by ignoring the atmosphere and constructing the interior as if it were bare, like in the previous chapter.
-In practice I do this by setting the external pressure boundary condition to $100\,$bar so that the models begin at the radiative--convective boundary.
+First I model the planet as if it had a full atmosphere, then strip it of its atmosphere to leave a bare envelope: a waterworld with a convective envelope but no atmosphere on top, as we saw in @sec:watery-planet-interiors.
 On top of this bare envelope, I then assume a constant-gravity isothermal layer of gas.
 I take the thickness of this layer to be eight scale heights,^[Typical atmospheres are 5--10 scale heights thick [@Madhusudhan2015].] where the scale height is calculated for a given gravity and temperature.
 The equation for the pressure scale height of a plane-parallel water vapour atmosphere is\marginnote{
   $R_\mathrm{H_2O}$ is the specific gas constant for water ($R_\mathrm{H_2O} = 461\,$J$⋅$K$^{-1}⋅$kg$^{-1}$).
 } $$ H = {R_\mathrm{H_2O} T \over g}, $$ {#eq:scale-height}
+I calculate the scale height $H$, taking the characteristic temperature $T$ as the temperature at the top of the bare envelope.
-I calculate the scale height $H$ and add an eight-scale-height thick ($8\,H$) isothermal atmospheric layer on top of the bare interior model.
+Then by adding an eight-scale-height thick ($8\,H$) isothermal atmospheric layer on top of the bare interior model, I obtain a planetary model with a fixed-height atmosphere.
+This can be compared to the radius of a planet obtained with the full treatment to see whether the fixed-height atmosphere is a reasonable approximation or not.

 ### Source of opacity